OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!NOTE]
 > - The URL uses the HTTP**S** protocol.
 This is mandatory for all pages loaded in a dialog box, not just the first page loaded.
-> - The dialog resource's domain is the same as the domain of the host page, which can be the page in a task pane or the [function file](/office/dev/add-ins/reference/manifest/functionfile) of an add-in command.
+> - The dialog box's domain is the same as the domain of the host page, which can be the page in a task pane or the [function file](/office/dev/add-ins/reference/manifest/functionfile) of an add-in command.
 This is required: the page, controller method, or other resource that is passed to the `displayDialogAsync` method must be in the same domain as the host page.

 > [!IMPORTANT]
-> The host page and the resources of the dialog must have the same full domain.
+> The host page and the resource that opens in the dialog box must have the same full domain.
 If you attempt to pass `displayDialogAsync` a subdomain of the add-in's domain, it will not work.
 The full domain, including any subdomain, must match.

-After the first page (or other resource) is loaded, a user can go to any website (or other resource) that uses HTTPS.
+After the first page (or other resource) is loaded, a user can use links or other UI to navigate to any website (or other resource) that uses HTTPS.
 You can also design the first page to immediately redirect to another site.

 By default, the dialog box will occupy 80% of the height and width of the device screen, but you can set different percentages by passing a configuration object to the method, as shown in the following example: